Ashmore, Queensland: Education

-Ashmore State School is a government primary (Prep-6) school for boys and girls at Currumburra Road (27.9891°S 153.3813°E).
+Ashmore State School is a government primary (Prep-6) school for boys and girls on Currumburra Road (27.9891°S 153.3813°E).
 In 2018, the school had an enrolment of 894 students with 59 teachers (52 full-time equivalent) and 32 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

-Bellevue Park State School is a government primary (Prep-6) school for boys and girls at Sapium Road (27.9956°S 153.3962°E).
+Bellevue Park State School is a government primary (Prep-6) school for boys and girls on Sapium Road (27.9956°S 153.3962°E).
 In 2018, the school had an enrolment of 636 students with 42 teachers (39 full-time equivalent) and 29 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

 Trinity Lutheran College is a private primary and secondary (6-12) school for boys and girls with two campuses, with the Prep-5 campus at 251 Cotlew Street (27.9844°S 153.3714°E) and the 6-12 campus at 641 Ashmore Road (27.9791°S 153.3633°E).
 In 2018, the school had an enrolment of 1,082 students with 86 teachers (78 full-time equivalent) and 61 non-teaching staff (33 full-time equivalent).

 There is no government secondary school in Ashmore.
 The nearest government secondary schools are Keebra Park State High School in neighbouring Southport to the east, Benowa State High School in neighbouring Benowa to the south, and Nerang State High School in neighbouring Nerang to the west.

 Gold Coast Institute of TAFE also has one campus located in Ashmore.
 It is on the corner of Heeb Street and Benowa Road.

 Amenities

-The main retail area of Ashmore is on Southport-Nerang Road, which features the Ashmore City Shopping Centre, as well as several larger stores such as Spotlight and Anaconda.
-The suburb features Hungry Jack's, Pizza Hut and Red Rooster opposite Ashmore Plaza.
-Additionally, there are numerous factory retail outlets with well known-brands offering discounted prices, as well as a locally owned popular Florist, Flowers Gold Coast.
+The main retail area of Ashmore is on Southport-Nerang Road, which features the Ashmore City Shopping Centre.

 The Gold Coast City Council operates a fortnightly mobile library service which visits Ashmore Village Park (BMX Park) on Currumburra Road.

 Ashmore Uniting Church is at 144 Cotlew Street (27.9872°S 153.3854°E).

-Transport

-Public Transport in Ashmore consists of six different bus routes, though no more than two cover most areas of the suburb.
-The number 741 bus from Australia Fair to Broadbeach South Station, runs through Ashmore on Cotlew Street, Freda Street and Heeb Street through other streets.
-It runs on weekdays and weekends and is often considered very unreliable and infrequent.
-The 738 is a half hourly bus service that runs between Griffith University and Broadbeach South Station and follows the number 741 bus from Heeb Street until Freda Street where it turns onto Nerang-Southport Road and continues onto Ashmore City.

-Major roads in Ashmore include Cotlew Street, Ashmore Road, Currumburra Road, Heeb Street, Wardoo Street, Benowa Road and Nerang-Southport Road.